Noise Fit, Estimation Error and a Sharpe Information Criterion: Applications

-In the last subsections we showed the value of SRIC on simulated data.
-We now illustrate its value on an empirical data set.
-The advantage lies in more realism, the disadvantage in a limited and noisy dataset.

-We choose the 10 industry portfolios on Kenneth French's website\footnote{\url{http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/ftp/10_Portfolios_Prior_1_0_CSV.zip}}.
+We now illustrate SRIC as model selection criterion for a trend system on the 10 industry portfolios on Kenneth French's website\footnote{\url{http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/ftp/10_Portfolios_Prior_1_0_CSV.zip}}.
 We use daily data from 2nd January 1963 to 29th July 2016.
-First, we subtract the Fed fund rate\footnote{effective fund rate, daily series, obtained from Federal Reserve \url{http://www.federalreserve.gov}} to get excess returns.
+First, we subtract the Fed fund rate\footnote{Effective fund rate, daily series, obtained from Federal Reserve \url{http://www.federalreserve.gov}} to get excess returns.
 At the beginning of each month we do the following.
-We look back $lb=1,\ldots,120$ months and compute the principal components to obtain $10$ factors.
-To be exact, we choose the equally weighted portfolio as the first factor (rather than the first pca) and then compute the remaining principal components on the space orthogonal to the first factor.
-We do it this way to relate to the equally weighted portfolio.
-By model $k=1\ldots,10$ we denote the portfolio that maximizes the in-sample Sharpe ratio on the last $lb$ months over the factors $1,\ldots,k$.
+We look back $lb=1,\ldots,120$ months and compute the principal components on daily data to obtain $10$ factors.
+To be exact, we choose the equally weighted portfolio as the first factor (rather than the first component of PCA) and then compute the remaining principal components on the space orthogonal to the first factor.
+We do it this way in order to interpolate between equal weights and the Markowitz portfolio.

+By model $k=1,\ldots,10$ we denote the portfolio that maximizes the in-sample Sharpe ratio on the last $lb$ months over the first $k$ factors $1,\ldots,k$.
+This way the models $k$ interpolate between the equally weighted portfolio ($k=1$) and the full Markowitz portfolio ($k=10$).
 At the beginning of each month, we let SRIC and AIC choose the model $k$ and apply the weights for the subsequent month.
-For this, we always scale the portfolio to a $10\%$ volatility on the in-sample data (that is the last $lb$ months).
-We scale to constant volatility because we are concerned with portfolio choice in the \textit{cross section} and do not attempt to \textit{time} the market.
+For this, we always scale the portfolio to $10\%$ annualized volatility on the in-sample data (that is the last $lb$ months).
+We scale to constant volatility because we are concerned with portfolio choice in the \textit{cross section} and do not attempt to \textit{time} the market by having time varying risk exposure.
 This way we get a series of rolling out-of-sample returns from 1st January 1973 to 29th July 2016.

-Unlike in the simulation, there is no known true number of factors $k^*$.
-We therefore vary the lookback $lb$ over which the portfolios are formed.
-While on longer time scales there might be only one factor, the market, on shorter term horizons there might be several industry-specific trends.
+We vary the lookback $lb$ over which the portfolios are formed.
+While on longer time scales there might be only one rewarded factor, the market, on shorter time horizons there might be several industry-specific trends.
+Hence depending on the lookback the dimension of the best-performing model might vary.